An injunction is a court order preventing a named person from carrying out any act addressed by the order.

 Family law solicitors almost invariably offer assistance to their clients in obtaining injunctions against family members.

-Obtaining an Injunction
+Getting an Injunction

 We strongly believe in the old phrase that justice must be blind to be fair.
 We believe that any victim of abuse deserves to be protected by the law.